Roger Nash Baldwin

-Roger Nash Baldwin (January 21, 1884 – August 26, 1981) was an American author, pacifist, and anti-communist who co-founded the American Civil Liberties Union (ACLU).
+Roger Nash Baldwin (January 21, 1884 – August 26, 1981) was an American author and pacifist who co-founded the American Civil Liberties Union (ACLU).
 He served as executive director of the ACLU until 1950.

 Many of the ACLU's original landmark cases took place under his direction, including the Scopes Trial, the Sacco and Vanzetti murder trial, and its challenge to the ban on James Joyce's Ulysses.
-Baldwin was a well-known pacifist and author.

 Life and work

 Early years

 Baldwin was born in Wellesley, Massachusetts, the son of Lucy Cushing (Nash) and Frank Fenno Baldwin.
 He earned his bachelor's and master's degrees at Harvard University; afterwards, he moved to St. Louis on the advice of Louis D. Brandeis.
 There he taught sociology at Washington University in St. Louis, worked as a social worker and became chief probation officer of the St. Louis Juvenile Court.
 He also co-wrote Juvenile Courts and Probation with Bernard Flexner at this time; this book became very influential in its era, and was, in part, the foundation of Baldwin's national reputation.